-VII.
+VIII.
 ENVIRONMENTAL MANAGEMENT PLAN

-272. The EMP will guide the environmentally sound construction of the subproject and ensure efficient lines of communication between the DSC (Engineer), contractors, and PIU/ PMU/ PMC.
-The EMP identifies three phases of development as: (i) site establishment and preliminary activities; (ii) construction phase; and (iii) post construction/operational phase.
+249. The EMP will guide the environmentally sound construction of the subproject and ensure efficient lines of communication between the DSC (Engineer), contractors, and PIU or PMU or PMC.
+The EMP identifies three phases of development as: (i) site establishment and preliminary activities; (ii) construction phase; and (iii) post construction or operational phase.

-273. The purpose of the EMP is to ensure that the activities are undertaken in a responsible non-detrimental manner with the objectives of: (i) providing a pro-active, feasible and practical working tool to enable the measurement and monitoring of environmental performance on site; (ii) guiding and controlling the implementation of findings and recommendations of the environmental assessment conducted for the subproject; (iii) detailing specific actions deemed necessary to assist in mitigating the environmental impact of the subproject; and (iv) ensuring that safety recommendations are complied with.
+250. The purpose of the EMP is to ensure that the activities are undertaken in a responsible non-detrimental manner with the objectives of: (i) providing a pro-active, feasible and practical working tool to enable the measurement and monitoring of environmental performance on site; (ii) guiding and controlling the implementation of findings and recommendations of the environmental assessment conducted for the subproject; (iii) detailing specific actions deemed necessary to assist in mitigating the environmental impact of the subproject; and (iv) ensuring that safety recommendations are complied with.

-274. A copy of the EMP must be kept onsite during the construction period at all times.
+251. A copy of the EMP must be kept onsite during the construction period at all times.
 The EMP will be made binding on all contractors operating on the site and will be included in the Contractual Clauses.
 Non-compliance with, or any deviation from, the conditions set out in this document constitutes a failure in compliance.
-It shall be noted that the Supreme Court of India11 mandates that those responsible for environmental damage must pay the repair costs both to the environment and human health and the preventive measures to reduce or prevent further pollution and/or environmental damage.
+It shall be noted that the Supreme Court of India18 mandates that those responsible for environmental damage must pay the repair costs to both the environment and human health and the preventive measures to reduce or prevent further pollution and/or environmental damage.
 (The polluter pays principle).

-275. The Contractor is deemed not to have complied with the EMP if:

-- within the boundaries of the site, site extensions and haul/ access roads there is evidence of contravention of clauses; - if environmental damage ensues due to negligence; - the contractor fails to comply with corrective or other instructions issued by the Engineer/PMU/PIU within a specified time; and - the Contractor fails to respond adequately to complaints from the public.
+- 252. The Contractor is deemed not to have complied with the EMP if: - (i) within the boundaries of the site, site extensions and haul/ access roads there is evidence of contravention of clauses; - (ii) if environmental damage ensues due to negligence; - (iii) the contractor fails to comply with corrective or other instructions issued by the Engineer or PMU or PIU within a specified time; and - (iv) the Contractor fails to respond adequately to complaints from the public.